 The action still begins at 4 am, plays out in real time (90 minutes) and on a single set.
 As designed by Derek McLane with large windows to let us see as well as hear the storm raging outside (nice work lighting and sound designers Peter Kaczorowski and Peter Fitzgerald).
 That dismal weather outside reflects the clouds bound to explode inside.

-Even without the racial undercurrents, a child gone missing is harrowing experience for any parent.
+Even without the racial undercurrents, a child gone missing is a harrowing experience for any parent.
 Given the long-standing history of "incidents" involving young black drivers being stopped by police officers, to escalate Kendra's fears — as facts revealed about him after husband Scott arrives escalate our sense that this isn't going to end well.

 The rookie cop's naively misguided efforts to deal with the agitated mother do provide some humor, especially so during his first meeting with Pasquale's Scott.
 But humor is a minor ingredient here.
 With the arrival of Lieutenant Stokes even Scott loses his usual cool.
 What's more, the crisis of Jamal's disappearance further exacerbate the painful fact that even love can't triumph over different racial attitudes.

 The slowly uncovered revelations are at times too heavy handed to avoid a sense of authorial contrivance, especially Kendra's lengthy monologue about the dreams that have reactivated her feelings of victimhood.
 With private schools having for years adjusted their admission policies to insure an at least somewhat more diverse population, I also thought Jamal always being the single non-white student at the private schools he attended a bit of a stretch.
-Still Mr. Demos-Brown is is to be commended for the interesting and highly dramatic way he draws us into the the conundrum of race as it affects all Americans and their sons and daughters.
+Still Mr. Demos-Brown is to be commended for the interesting and highly dramatic way he draws us into the the conundrum of race as it affects all Americans and their sons and daughters.

 Search CurtainUp in the box below